OutSystems/docs-product/src/deliver-mobile/mobile-apps-build-service/androidx.md

             }
         }

-1. Publish the app in your environment.
-This lets MABS acquire updated resources.
+1. Publish the app in your environment so MABS can acquire the updated resources.

 1. Create native mobile builds of the app.